ivangarcilazo/Inventory-manager-backend/readme.md

-# Documentación del Backend con Node.js
+# Documention Backend with Node.js/Expres

 ## Introduction
 This is the backend of the Inventory Manager application.
 It is in charge of handling the requests to the different routes and error handling.